outdreamer/build-a-cure-1/docs/shapes.md

   - interface: filter/standard for comparison of specific attribute(s)
   - interfaces evolve when a unifying attribute (priority, cause, structure) can frame a set of developing variances
+  - interfaces, standards, & perspectives are all filters
+    - an interface can be specific but on the general interface network, it offers a standard for multiple related attributes or causative attributes
+      (types/intents/patterns offer a way to interact with all layers of a system)
+    - whereas a perspective is focused on a very restricted set of variables, with the intention of distorting reality to highlight information that other perspectives dont make clear

 ## Type Shapes